 You will find it in the Harambe Theater District of Africa.

 6. Maharajah Jungle Trek

-One of the best kept secrets and one of the magical must-do’s at Animal Kingdom is the Maharajah Jungle Trek walking trail in Asia.
+One of the best kept secrets and one of the best things to do at Animal Kingdom is the Maharajah Jungle Trek walking trail in Asia.
 It is a self-guided tour through some animal exhibits.
 The best parts of the trail are the bat enclosure and the tiger ruins.
-Save this for later in the day to escape the crowds for a bit.

 The tiger exhibit is a beautifully themed area further down the trail.
 It looks like ancient Asian temple ruins which have been taken over by tigers.
 Large windows give you wonderful views of the majestic cats.